 - For some people, complementary therapy for pain may be effective.
 Mind-body practices such as acupuncture, breathing exercises, meditation, hypnosis, Tai Chi, or yoga may provide relief from pain.

 - Physical or occupational therapy, massage, and the use of hot or cold compresses can also help to relieve pain.

 - If pain remains a problem, ask for a referral to a pain specialist.

-Non-opioid drugs do not contain opioids, and include acetaminophen (Tylenol), nonsteroidal anti-inflammatory (NSAIDS) and cyclooxygenase-2 (COX-2) inhibitors that have anti-inflammatory properties.
+Non-opioid drugs do not contain opioids.
+These include acetaminophen (Tylenol), nonsteroidal anti-inflammatory (NSAIDS), and cyclooxygenase-2 (COX-2) inhibitors that have anti-inflammatory properties.

 - Examples: Aspirin, Acetaminophen, Ibuprofen

 - Uses: Mild pain, anti-inflammatory response